Between mammograms, or at an early age, before you start mammograms, don’t forget about your breast self-exams.

 All of these conditions cause changes in the breast tissue that can feel lumpy or bumpy to your touch during a self-examination.

-Of course, you also may be able to detect malignant changes in the breast tissue when you perform a self-exam.
-Any time you feel an unusual lump in your breast, you should see a doctor for further evaluation.
+Of course, you also may be able to detect malignant changes in the breast when you perform a self-exam.
+Any time you feel an unusual lump in your breast, you should see a healthcare provider for further evaluation.

 When You Should Do a Breast Self-Exam

 It’s important to conduct breast self-exams every month, even if you have routine mammogram screenings.
-Most doctors say the best time to perform a self-exam is three to five days after your period starts.
-Generally speaking, your breast tissue is the least lumpy, swollen or tender during those few days.
+Most doctors say the best time to perform a self-exam is three to five days after your menstrual cycle (your period) starts.
+Generally speaking, your breasts are not as lumpy, swollen or tender during those few days.

 Women who have gone through menopause also should perform a monthly self-exam.
 In this case, you can simply perform the exam on the same day every month.
 Since you don’t have a period to prompt you to check your breasts, you can set a reminder on your phone to help you remember.